fireheartjerry/gamedev-maze-game/README.md

 ## imgreader.py
 This is a map maker program.
 The prompts will guide you through the usage of this program.
 Wall types:
-- "win": green color, win the level
+- "win": green colour, win the level
-- "lose": red color, if the player touches this they will reset
+- "lose": red colour, if the player touches this they will reset
-- "ice": aqua color, makes player go faster and hard to control
+- "ice": aqua colour, makes player go faster and hard to control